sudorm12/sudorm12.github.io/sources/gallium.md

 ## Useful Commands
 `zless` for reading gzipped text files
-`tail -f filename` to provide a continuously monitored view of a file
+`tail -f filename` to provide a continuously monitored view of a file `df -hT` for disk usage and format type

 ## File System Structure
 Copied from the ubuntu docs https://help.ubuntu.com/community/LinuxFilesystemTreeOverview